-Today, we’re diving into one of the most useful front-end development skills — form validation using Regular Expressions (RegEx).
+Today, we’re diving into one of the most practical and powerful front-end development skills — form validation using Regular Expressions (RegEx).

 🏗️ Step 1: Setting Up the HTML Form